 No pretreatment is needed for tomatoes.

-If worried about retaining color, you can add 1 gram of ascorbic acid to a bowl of water and submerge your tomato slices in it for 3 to 4 minutes to help preserve color.
+If worried about retaining color, you can add a splash of lemon juice to a bowl of water and submerge your tomato slices in it for 3 to 4 minutes to help preserve color.

 Temperature for Drying Tomatoes